Maryland Community First Choice (CFC) Program | Medicaid Home Care

 If your plan of service is denied, or if you disagree with ANY decision about your case made by Medicaid, you have a right to appeal.

-Current Recipients: Appeal within 10 days of the denial letter to keep current services in place.
+Current Recipients: Appeal within 10 days of receiving the denial letter to keep current services in place.

-New Applicants: Appeal within 90 days of the denial letter.
+New Applicants: Appeal within 90 days of receiving the denial letter.

 Submit appeals in writing to: